- February 18 – President’s Day – NO CLASSES

 Additional resources for occupational information and educational preparation:

 If you have questions you don’t see on here, feel free to stop in at our Quick Questions Drop-In Advising.
-We’re in the Student Success Center (UW1-160) 9:00am to 3:00pm Monday-Friday.
+We’re in the Student Success Center (UW1-160) 10:00am to 4:00pm Monday-Thursday.

 You can also reach us through email or by phone: